 B. I warned you at the beginning of this post that Caitlin has a ridiculous amount of energy for teaching and learning, but what I also realized is that she sees challenges as opportunities.
 Ryan Holiday, in his book The Obstacle is the Way, discusses the importance of perception:

 Too often we react emotionally, get despondent, and lose our perspective.
 All that does is turn bad things into really bad things.
 Unhelpful perceptions can invade our minds—that sacred place of reason, action and will—and throw off our compass. …through our perception of events, we are complicit in the creation—as well as the destruction—of every one of our obstacles.— Ryan Holiday, The Obstacle is the Way

 One of the things I appreciate about Caitlin is that she hasn’t lost her compass.
-There is SO MUCH uncertainty right now and many teachers can only think as far ahead as their next class, but at the core of everything are the students.
-And Caitlin is not without stress and not knowing; however, she is somehow able to focus on the positive in all that is going on around her and using that to keep her motivated and creating.
+Yes…there is so much uncertainty and, yes, it can be difficult (and sometimes impossible) to think beyond the next hour let alone the next class.
+Yet, at the core of everything is still the students—their needs still need to come first.
+And Caitlin demonstrates how she is able to focus on the positive and keep her motivated and creating.

 If you would like to see more “Talking to Teacher” conversations, visit my website!

 What gifts has remote learning given you?
 Where could you use a perspective shift?
 What is a topic you would like me to talk to my teacher friends about?
 You can connect with me on Twitter @readwritemore and my website www.readmorewritemore.org